 H-Nationalism’s Question of the Month series offers a forum for discussing the big questions surrounding research, pedagogy, and practice in the field of nationalism studies and the history of nationalism.
 Use the reply feature to join the conversation!
 Email Simon Purdue (email@example.com) of Northeastern University if you’d like to propose a question of you own.
 If you need technical assistance with logging in and posting comments, please contact H-Net’s Help Desk (firstname.lastname@example.org).

-As always we eagerly anticipate your insights on this complex question.
+As always we eagerly anticipate your replies, and we look forward to hearing your thoughts on this timely question.